kamileren/simpleMorseCode/ReadMe.md

 # Morse Code Translator

 ## Overview
 This Arduino-based Morse Code translator reads text input from a serial connection and converts it into Morse code.
-The converted code is then output as sound using a buzzer.
+The converted code is then output as sound using a buzzer optionally with light as well.

 ## Features
 - Text-to-Morse Conversion: Converts input text into Morse code.